Frequently Asked Questions

 Examples include the gardens of historic estates, working monasteries, the courtyards of restored mansions, and — under exceptional circumstances — a very small set of archaeological sites.

 The remit covers the venue, the ceremony, civil and religious paperwork, photography and film, and accommodation for guests.
-Civil weddings between non-residents require six to eight weeks of paperwork; symbolic ceremonies can be arranged more quickly.
+Civil weddings between non-residents require six to eight weeks of paperwork; symbolic ceremonies can be held more quickly.

 For larger weddings, twelve months’ notice is the difference between a comfortable plan and a tight one.